 WHAT IS A DWI TEST REFUSAL IN MN?

 There are two types of tests frequently administered by law enforcement, (1) elective field sobriety tests, and (2) mandatory chemical tests done after an arrest.

 FIELD SOBRIETY TESTS:

 Drivers suspected of driving while intoxicated are usually requested to submit to field sobriety tests after stopped by law enforcement.
 These investigative tests are conducted by law enforcement to bolster the evidence they may have against someone suspected of DWI.
 Field sobriety testing includes a preliminary breath test (“PBT”), and various other tests, many of which sober drivers would have difficulty completing successfully.
-Field sobriety tests are not mandatory, and refusing to take these tests is not a crime.
+Road-side field sobriety tests are ELECTIVE (not mandatory), and refusing to take these tests is not a crime.

+Before the alcohol breath test is conducted, law enforcement must read a breath test advisory.
+This advisory informs you that refusing a breath test is a crime in Minnesota, and that you have a right to contact a lawyer before deciding whether to take the test.
+After the advisory, you are given an opportunity to contact a Minnesota DWI defense lawyer (Always contact a criminal defense lawyer when law enforcement tells you it’s your right!)
 If you are asked to submit to a breath test, you must submit two breath samples, and the officer does not need to offer you an alternative test.
-However, you are allowed have a private test conducted if you make the request.
+However, you are allowed have a private blood alcohol test conducted if you make the request.

 If you have been charged with DWI breath test refusal contact Minnesota DWI lawyer Coley Grostyan today at 612-747-2254.
 Coley Grostyan represents individuals charged with DWI test refusal, and all other impaired driving related charges in the Twin Cities Minneapolis/St. Paul Area, and all across the State of Minnesota.